NOTICE : Parking validation stickers for RIC community available at Campus Police office. Click for details.

 Open Books - Open Minds is the Rhode Island College common book program.
 This initiative brings together first-year students early in their first semester at RIC, and links them with upper-level peers, faculty, staff, administrators, alumni, and the greater Rhode Island community through book discussions and participation in a rich array of programs and activities.
-A series of lectures, round-table discussions, and film screenings will culminate in the Third Annual Open Books – Open Minds Student Conference in the spring, where students showcase their writing and research on the book itself or issues inspired by the reading.
+A series of lectures, round-table discussions, and film screenings culminate in the annual Open Books – Open Minds Student Conference in the spring, where students showcase their writing and research on the book itself or issues inspired by the reading.

 The American Democracy Project at Rhode Island College commenced Open Books-Open Minds during the spring semester 2006.
 After considerable input and deliberation, committee members selected Lynda Barry's The Good Times Are Killing Me as our inaugural book.
 One reviewer has described Barry's work as "a provocative, cross-disciplinary tour de force" embracing tough social issues in a deft, yet deceptively simple manner.
 Barry's book is a story plainly told yet powerfully effective.
 We are hopeful that the story will spark community discussion of a wide-ranging nature.
 While the goal of the project is intellectual engagement, the common-book project reminds us that learning takes place outside of the classroom, in any venue where people value the power and the pleasure of an open exchange of ideas.